ML-Bioinfo-CEITEC/ENNGene/README.md

  * `Batch normalization` Applies [batch normalization](https://arxiv.org/abs/1502.03167) for the layer if checked.
  * `Dropout rate` Select a [dropout](https://jmlr.org/papers/v15/srivastava14a.html) rate.

-Options available for Convolution and Locally connected 1D layers:
+Options available for Convolutional layers:  <!-- and Locally connected 1D layers:-->
 * `Number of filters` The number of output filters in the convolution.
 * `Kernel size` Specifies the length of the 1D convolutional window.